Evidence of dynamical dark energy in a non-flat universe: current and future observations: Observational data

 where $d_C (z) \equiv \int_{0}^{z} H^{-1} (z^\prime) dz^\prime$ denotes the co-moving distance, and for the merger rate, following piece-wise linear function estimated in~\cite{Schneider:2000sg} (see also Refs~\cite{Cutler:2009qv,Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019bpr}) has been considered: $R(z) = 1+2 z$ for $z\leq 1$, $R (z) = \frac{3}{4}(5-z)$, for $1<z<5$ and $R (z) = 0$ for $z > 5$.
 Having the merger rate and henceforth $P (z)$, we sample 1000 triples ($z_i$, $d_{L} (z_i)$, $\sigma_i$) where $z_i$ is the redshift of a GW source, $d_L (z_i)$ denotes the measured luminosity distance at redshift $z_i$ and $\sigma_i$ refers to the uncertainty of the luminosity distance $d_L (z_i)$.

 As the next step we choose a fiducial model because the redshift distribution of the sources, $P (z)$, includes the expansion history $H(z)$ corresponding to the fiducial model.
-In this work we choose $\Lambda$CDM as the fiducial model and taking the estimated best-fit values from Planck 2018 \cite{Planck:2018vyg}.
+In this work we choose the flat $\Lambda$CDM as the fiducial model\footnote{Although in this work we have assumed the flat $\Lambda$CDM model as the fiducial model, but it will be interesting to investigate the impact of the mock GWSS dataset under the assumption of the non-flat $\Lambda$CDM cosmology as the fiducial model.
+However, since this is a mock dataset, therefore, we have considered a very minimal cosmological scenario as the fiducial one which is the flat $\Lambda$CDM. } and took the estimated best-fit values of the model parameters from Planck 2018 \cite{Planck:2018vyg}.
 Now, for the fiducial model, the luminosity distance at the redshift $z_i$ can be estimated as

 Finally, we determine the uncertainty associated with this luminosity distance measurements (for technical details on the error estimation, we refer to Refs. \cite{Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019bpr}).
 The luminosity distance measurement $d_L (z_i)$ has two kind of uncertainties $-$ the instrumental uncertainty $\sigma_i^{\rm inst}$ and the weak lensing uncertainty $\sigma_i^{\rm lens}$.
 The instrumental error can be estimated as $\sigma_i^{\rm inst} ~(\simeq 2 d_L (z_i)/\mathcal{S}$ where $\mathcal{S}$ refers to the combined signal-to-noise ratio of the Einstein Telescope) using the Fisher matrix approach and assuming that $d_L (z_i)$ is uncorrelated with the uncertainties on the remaining GW parameters (see~\cite{Zhao:2010sz,Cai:2016sby,Wang:2018lun,Du:2018tia,Yang:2019bpr}).
 The lensing error is $\sigma_i^{\rm lens} \simeq 0.05 z_i d_L (z_i)$~\cite{Zhao:2010sz}.
 The total uncertainty on $d_L (z_i)$ is determined as $\sigma_i = \sqrt{(\sigma_i^{\rm inst})^2 + (\sigma_i^{\rm lens})^2}$.
 Last but not least, we make a note that the combined signal-to-noise ratio of the GW detector, i.e. $\mathcal{S}$ is an important quantity because for the Einstein Telescope, $\mathcal{S}$ should be at least $8$ for a GW detection~\cite{Sathyaprakash:2009xt}.